begluk/techtopic/pages/about.md

 image: assets/images/screenshot.png
 ---

-We are a blog about tech products, tutorials, and much more.
+We write blog posts about tech products, tutorials, and much more.

 We work hard to find products and write reviews about them.
 We search for user-generated reviews on many sites and try our best to compile a good review.